Carice van Houten & ‘She Monkeys’: Tribeca Film Festival Awards

 - Fran Lebowitz: Author noted for her social commentary, recently the subject of the HBO documentary Public Speaking, directed by Martin Scorsese.

-- Paul Schneider: Actor and screenwriter; films include All the Real Girls, The Family Stone, Lars & the Real Girl, Bright Star, Away We Go & the upcoming Water for Elephants.
+- Paul Schneider: Actor and screenwriter; films include The Family Stone, Bright Star, and the upcoming Water for Elephants.